microsoft/appcenter-cli/README.md

 Our aim is to offer a concise and powerful tool for our developers to use AppCenter services and easily script a sequence of commands that they'd like to execute.
 You can currently login and view/configure all the apps that you have access to in AppCenter.

-Note that the AppCenter CLI is currently in public preview.

 # Prerequisites

 AppCenter CLI requires Node.js version 6.3 or better.
 Do not use Node.js 7.1.0, there is a known issue that breaks the CLI code (and many other projects) on Windows 10.
 This bug has been fixed in later releases of Node.js 7.